Potential customers often ask if we can provide reasons to add online safety training to their current workforce safety training program.

 We've already mentioned that you can deliver it to workers on different shifts, at different sites, and even to workers who work remotely, on the road, or at home.

 But online safety training also gives you the freedom to deliver safety training on mobile devices in addition to desktop computers.

 This means you can use online checklists to teach workers safe/standard operating procedures, as demonstrated below.

 You can also use online training and mobile devices to go into the field and evaluate workers performance as they demonstrate safe work practices on their own.
 Like you see below.

 Equally as good, that means workers can use mobile devices to access critical safety information in the field when they need it even after safety training is over.
-These devices can even be configured so it's as easy as scanning a barcode in a work area or machine to instantly see a list of relevant safety materials, as shown below.
+These devices can even be configured so it's as easy as scanning a barcode in a work area or machine to instantly see a list of relevant safety materials.